ben-gauntletai/Flipsy/database.md

   likesCount: number;    // Number of likes
   commentsCount: number; // Number of comments
   shareCount: number;    // Number of shares
+  bookmarkCount: number; // Number of bookmarks
   duration: number;      // Video duration in seconds
   width: number;         // Video width in pixels
   height: number;        // Video height in pixels
   status: string;        // 'active' | 'deleted' | 'processing'
   allowComments: boolean; // Whether comments are enabled
   privacy: string;       // 'everyone' | 'followers' | 'private'
-  spiciness: number;     // Rating from 1-5 indicating content spiciness
+  spiciness: number;     // Rating from 0-5 indicating content spiciness (0 = not spicy)
   budget: number;        // Cost of the meal in local currency
   calories: number;      // Calorie count of the meal
   prepTimeMinutes: number; // Time taken to prepare the meal in minutes